 All applications must be received by 5 pm (Central time) on their due date.
 No additional material (e.g. updates, publications, corrections, etc.) will be accepted after the application deadline.

-Applicants must use the most current version of the National Institutes of Health (NIH) PHS 398 forms which can be downloaded at: http://grants1.nih.gov/grants/funding/phs398/phs398.html#forms.
+Applicants must use the most current version of the National Institutes of Health (NIH) PHS 398 forms which can be downloaded at: https://grants1.nih.gov/grants/funding/phs398/phs398.html#forms.
 If there are questions regarding formatting, formatting which conforms to NIH guidelines will always be accepted.

 Font type and size for the application should be Arial 11 point, including literature cited.
 Single line spacing is acceptable.
 Figures, charts, tables, and legends or captions may be in smaller size font but must be clear and legible.

 Blank/plain paper can be used as needed in lieu of continuation pages when no form is specified to be used.
-The margins must be top: 0.8, bottom: 0.5, left: 0.5, right: 0.5.
+The margins must be no less than the following dimensions: top: 0.8, bottom: 0.5, left: 0.5, right: 0.5.

 PURPOSE OF THE AWARD